igorzagorodny/databricks_case/README.md

 4. Join sales order tables and apply order transformations into `publish_orders`.
 5. Produce the two requested analytical outputs and persist them as tables.

 The submitted requirements explicitly ask for these five deliverables: raw ingestion, typed storage, product transformations, sales order transformations, and two business analysis outputs.
 This notebook implements all of them.
-Source requirement summary: fileciteturn0file0

 ## Repository Intent